 The Fulbright U.S. Student Program, sponsored by the U.S. Department of State, is now the largest U.S. exchange program offering opportunities for students and young professionals to undertake international graduate study, advanced research, university teaching, and teaching in elementary and secondary schools worldwide.
 English Teaching Assistant grantees come from a wide range of disciplines and are placed in classrooms abroad to provide assistance to the local English teachers.
-ETA’s help teach English language while serving as cultural ambassadors for the U.S.
+ETAs help teach English language while serving as cultural ambassadors for the U.S.

-- U.S. citizen
+- Be a U.S. citizen or national

-- Personal statement (1-page limit)
+- Personal statement (one page; guidance here)

-- Statement of grant purpose (1-page limit)
+- Statement of grant purpose (one page; guidance here)

 - Unofficial transcript(s)

-- Foreign language evaluation (if required)
+- Foreign language evaluation (if required; guidance here)

 Office Pre-Application Deadline - August 14, 2020